chcko/chcko-r/chcko/r/a1/en.rst

 - `T` encodes information events (energy) of a layer below.
 - `S` counts the events in the current layer.

-The logarithm in entropy only comes up when we distribute the information to more variables of the same kind (e.g. the bit).
+The logarithm in entropy comes up, when we distribute the information to more variables of the same kind (e.g. the bit).
 In the other direction this is the reason for the exponent `e^S`.